 - Social media assisted networking and business generation enhances and enables, but cannot substitute for, disciplined, inspired, follow-up and personal contact.
 (And by inspired, I mean something over and above “random acts of lunch or dinner”.)

 - Before you consider upgrading your online networking strategy, be sure you know what your audience needs to hear, see and learn.
 Listen—to them and to their colleagues and employers and the word on the street about their companies and industries.
-Know what they think about, what they read, what they hope for, and what keeps them up at night.
+Know what they think about, what they read, what they hope for and what keeps them up at night.
 Don’t pitch them yet.
 Do not under any circumstances launch into your “elevator speech”.
 Just ask good questions and listen hard to the answers.

+Then, go forth and be their much needed web filter, their “curator”.
 Be their favorite scout.
+Being on top of what’s going on around you will keep you top of mind.
 Watch for ways to help, and ways to protect.
-At a minimum you’ll learn to speak the language of their careers, a critical step in developing any business relationship and in winning the confidence of a potential client or referral source.
+At a minimum you’ll learn to speak the language of their businesses, and of their careers, a critical step in developing any business relationship and in winning the confidence of a potential client or referral source.

 You may also like:

 - Part 3: 5 Easy Ways to Help Your Network…and Grow…

 Giving and helping are everything.
 The ideal way to build and deepen your rapport with your clients, prospects, colleagues, referral sources and other important contacts is to learn as much as you can about each person and identify what he or she needs to be successful and fulfilled.
 Once you’ve done that, things get very simple.
 You just need to help meet those needs.
 Here are five more simple ways to do that — drawn from my own practice and that of my partners and clients.
 Parts 4 and 5 still to come.